Long story short, sriracha may or may not be vegan.

 INGREDIENTS: Chili, sugar, garlic, salt, distilled vinegar, potassium sorbate, sodium bisulfite, and xanthan gum

-Most of those are clearly vegan, except the sugar.
+Most of those are clearly vegan.

 Some sugar is vegan, and some is not.
 It depends on whether or not it was processed with bone char (from cow bones).